 Each Google Sheet included the following information for the county site: grant’s cost object number, budget, program & budget details, and expense sheet for their county site.
 Some sites had up to 3 people enter their receipts into the program, so having it on a Google Sheet versus an Excel spreadsheet came in handy.
 I would setup each site’s sharing preferences based upon their needs.

 To help keep track of expenses, I asked each county site to add “Date of Purchase”, “Location of Purchase”, “Purchase Amount”, and “Items Purchased” in the Google Sheet.
 In the “Items Purchased”, I recommended not listing out every item purchased, but at least a general idea.
-The “Funding Allocated” category automatically updated once a purchase amount was added.
+The “Running Balance” category automatically updated once a purchase amount was added.
 I go through my monthly financial report and highlight the amounts in yellow for each county budget sheet if they have been processed.
 Sometimes it can take awhile for receipts to be processed, so I find this to be a helpful step.

 Follow these easy steps to create your own budgets and expenses Google Sheet for each county site: